Attention Deficit Disorder

 Certified mental health counselors can also refer patients for medication if needed.

-Unmanaged ADD can negatively impact the patient’s ability to learn, retain information, follow through with requests, and make and maintain friends.
-The impulsivity often associated with ADD can cause poor decisions to be made resulting in negative consequences for the patient.
+Undiagnosed ADD can negatively impact the patient’s ability to learn, retain information, follow through with requests, and social interactions.
+The impulsivity often associated with ADD can cause poor decisions making resulting in negative consequences.
 However, patients whose ADD is well-managed have a healthier decision-making process and can lead a happy and successful life.

 Every family has their own unique story and comes to therapy with their own individual needs.
-Counseling can be customized to ensure the best outcome for every patient.
-Sometimes this means separate counseling for the patient and his or her family, while other times everybody receives counseling together.
+Counseling is customized to ensure the best outcome for every patient.
+Often times, this means separate counseling for the patient and his or her family, while other times everyone receives counseling together.
 In some cases, only the patient requires counseling.
-The certified mental health counselors at Associates in Counseling & Mediation can assist families in determining the best structure for their treatment.
+The Certified Mental Health counselors at Associates in Counseling & Mediation can assist families in determining the best structure for their treatment.

-Patients with attention deficit disorder should be under both a doctor’s care and a certified mental health counselor’s care.
+Patients with Attention Deficit Disorder should be under under the care of a physician and Certified Mental Health counselor.
 There are two primary reasons a doctor is an important part of the care team:

-The goal of treatment is to provide the patient and their family with the tools and resources they need to be both happy and successful in their lives.
+The goal of treatment is to provide the patient and their families with the tools and resources they need to be both happy and successful in their lives.